Anthony-Nolan/Atlas/README_Support.md

 > Is lookup failing for the first allele in the file?

-If the failed lookup is a very common allele e.g. `01:01:01G` - and is the first one in the uploaded file - it is likely that th **HLA Metadata Dictionary** has not been generated for the given nomenclature version.
-Check the version used in teh file, and trigger a Metadata refresh.
+If the failed lookup is a very common allele e.g. `01:01:01G` - and is the first one in the uploaded file - it is likely that the **HLA Metadata Dictionary** has not been generated for the given nomenclature version.
+Check the version used in the file, and trigger a Metadata refresh.

 Both algorithms have an in-memory cache of the metadata dictionary, which lasts ~24 hours.
 To ensure the new version of the HMD is used, the algorithm functions apps will need restarting.